Returned from Duty

 Father was called John Fairhurst.

-Discharged for medical reason - Spinal Disease
+Discharged for medical reasons - Spinal Disease

 Discharged on 8 December 1914